dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 ![OUGS-config](images/ougs/OUGS-config.png)

-Explain the fields as you create this org unit group.
 Save it when you are finished.

-## Exercise 6 - Use the created groups in visualizer
+## Exercise 4 - Use the created groups in visualizer

 **Chart type**
 - Stacked column